 In this time period, she explores the difficult, sometimes strained, mother-daughter relationships in her family.
 “Mothers aren’t always the ones who give birth to us,” she says.
 “In my mother’s case, Tía Soila raised her when my grandmother abandoned her at the age of 6.
 My mother suffers from abandonment issues and how she has trouble forgiving her mother.
 My grandmother, herself, had her own issues with her own mother, [who made] her babysit her baby brother at a young age.
 Me, feeling abandoned when my mother had to flee to the US from my abusive father.
 All these emotions bottled up making us break our mother-daughter bond.
 But at the end we all search for forgiveness, for closure, for love.”

 Those three years were a difficult adjustment – and one where she experienced sexual abuse by a family member – but when she was reunited with her mother, life didn’t get easier, at least not immediately.
 First, there was their trip to the United States, which was long, tiring, and scary.
 Their mother even advised them not to speak in Spanish in Mexico because people would notice their Guatemalan accent.
-Then, it was learning to live in a whole new way in California, namely this meant finding herself at odds in a heavily Mexican community where she had to learn English.
+Then, it was learning to live in a whole new way in California, namely this meant finding herself at odds in a heavily Mexican community at a time when she needed to learn English.

 In California, it wasn’t just struggling to learn English, Claudia was also bullied because she didn’t fit in.
 For example, when she asked her mother for a rolling backpack, she received a suitcase.
 Or there were the classmates who laughed at the way she spoke Spanish, because she used voseo.
 While all of these stories show her resilience, it also illustrates what happens after one starts their life anew in a different country.